thebigG/TypeOS/README.md

-Remember the 74MB we had now we have about 256MB more than we previously had.
+Remember the 74MB we had?
+Now we have about 256MB more than we previously had.
 We now  have 74MB + 256MB = 330MB.
-That's because our python scriptfs is using our syscall interface to inform scriptfs of the context which is the super_novel, which equals 256MB.
+That's because our python script is using our syscall interface to inform scriptfs of the context which is the super_novel, which equals 256MB.
 We know it's not EXACT, but given that scriptfs runs on top of ramfs, there are limitations such as memory size control of kernel memory.
-We use a lot of ramfs mechanisms and having "less memory" is a size effect of that.
+We use a lot of ramfs mechanisms and having "less memory" is a byproduct of that.
 The kernel keeps tight bookeping of these pages and, even ramfs, is rather complex when one wants to "pin down" pages.

 **9.** Delete your super_novel as such: